-Records from 1887 shows 30-year-old Mrs Bain qualified as the eldest bride, with 21-year-old Mrs Jolly recorded as the youngest.
+Records from 1887 show a 30-year-old Mrs Bain qualified as the eldest bride, with 21-year-old Mrs Jolly recorded as the youngest.
 That year, Mrs Gourlay was the tallest and Mrs Elder the smallest.
 While the heights weren’t recorded in 1887, the following year records show Mrs Gibon – nee Beattie – was the shortest bride, at 4ft 11ins.
 The tallest was Mrs Beattie – nee Smith – who was measured at 6 ft 4 and one-tenth inches, showing that accuracy was everything in the quest to be a Dowry Bride.

-Following Orr’s death in settlement was tested in the Court of Session and on December 10 1867, a judgement was delivered.
+Following Orr’s death the legitimacy of this settlement was questioned in the Court of Session and on December 10 1867, a judgement was delivered.
 The settlement was found to be “whimsical and capricious” but the court allowed it to stand.
 Mr Mone, in his judgement, said it down to the Parish to administer the distribution of the bequest so that a bride could only take one share of the dowry, regardless of whether she was both the oldest and the tallest, for example.
 Mr Gavin, in his publication The Dowry Brides of St Cyrus, said: “I think John Orr wanted to select four St Cyrus brides, with a selection procedure based purely on chance.
 “It is not dependent on a means test or any “moral criterion, such as attendance at worship, or even virginity.
-“There canbe no cheating; nor does the Minister have to apply the judgement of Solonon in decideing between the recipients.
+“There can be no cheating; nor does the Minister have to apply the judgement of Solomon in deciding between the recipients.
 “John Orr is to be commended for producing a foolproof system of selecting four bridges, at random, that has stood the test of time.
 In the 1950s, the dowry was still considered a substantial amount of sum, with Mr Gavin reporting it was the equivalent of two-weeks wages.

 Mr Gavin added: “Assuming people continue to get married, brides will always be a certain age and height, and I see no reason why this bequest should not continue for many years.”
 Weddings are still held at St Cyrus, but in dwindling numbers.
-To have four at the church in a year – to fulfill Orr’s bequest to its full – would now be fairly unlikely.
+To have four at the church in a year – to fulfil Orr’s bequest to its full – would now be fairly unlikely.